Digital Marketing Glossary: The Ultimate Guide

 Hashtag:

-A word or phrase following a hash sign that’s used to identify and group-specific topics.
+A word or phrase following a hash sign that’s used to identify group-specific topics.

 HTML:

 An acronym that stands for HyperText Markup Language, which is used to write web pages.
-HTML is at the root of every web page in existence.
+HTML is at the root of every web page.

 I